iclingerman/dandyhacks-2021/README.md

 Both the game and socket programmming code are written in Java.

+## Symbols Dictionary

+On our board, the game is represented by symbols:
+~ = water
+s = ship
+o = miss
+x = hit

+## How to Input Your Own Ships
+When it comes to placing the ships as you wish, here is how to input:

+letternumber orientation

+For example: a1 v
+or
+For example: h5 h

+The head of the ship is the topmost point when the ship is vertical and the leftmost point when the ship is horizontal.

+The code assumes that you inputed in the correct format, but does check for bounding errors.

 ## Usage

 We have provided a Makefile to compile the Java code.
 Use 'make' to compile the code and 'make run' to run the Driver program.